-For the most part, offset printing is recommended for printing jobs where there’s a need for volumes of images where color reproduction is critical.
-Offset simply delivers professional-grade images.
-That’s why you’ll see it used extensively with commercial printing when it comes to printing books, magazines, and brochures, or most any print project require large vs. short runs.
+For the most part, offset printing is for printing jobs where there’s a need for volumes of images and color reproduction is critical.
+Offset simply delivers professional-grade photos.
+You’ll see it used extensively with commercial printing when printing books, magazines, brochures, or almost any print project requiring large vs. short runs.

 When would you use offset printing?

-If you need printing jobs yielding a high-quality level, offset is the way to go.
-Its color reproduction and overall quality can’t be matched.
-You’ll also expand your color options as any Pantone color will be available, even custom inks and colors.
+If you need printing jobs yielding a high-quality level, offset printing is the best choice.
+Its color reproduction and overall quality are unmatchable by other printing processes.
+You’ll also expand your color options as any Pantone color is an option, or even custom inks and pigments.
 Of course, there’s the print quantity, as mentioned above.
-The more quantities you need, the more you’ll want to use offset printing.
+The more you need, the more you’ll want to use offset printing.

-When you’re looking for offset quality for your next print job, we have lots of ways to deliver.
-We can even provide get you that quality for less than you might think on short or medium print runs.
+When you’re looking for offset quality for your next print job, we have many ways to deliver.
+We can even provide that quality for less than you think on short or medium print runs.